 Having explored Skye, we head back towards the mainland, arriving at Eilean Donan Castle, which is thought to be the most beautiful castle in Scotland!
 Built upon a rocky island at the head of three Sea Lochs (similar to Fjords), you will be struck by this iconic Scottish landmark and the beautiful mountains and glistening waters that surround it.
-Your guide will show you the best spot to get that ‘postcard-perfect’ photograph!
-Our journey continues passed the Five Sisters of Kintail before arriving back into Inverness at approx. 8pm.
+Your guide will show you the best spot to get that ‘postcard-perfect photograph!
+Our journey continues past the Five Sisters of Kintail before arriving back into Inverness at approx. 8 pm.

 Your guide shows you the fields of Culloden Moor/Battlefield, and you’ll hear the story of this infamous battle, which in 1746 was the last battle to be fought on British soil.
 This marked the end of Bonnie Prince Charlie’s hopes of becoming King.
 This battle changed Scotland, Britain and Europe forever.
 Walking on the site where many thousands of Highlanders died, One of the most sombre sites in the country, for many Scots, this is where “…the old Scotland died”.

 You’ll then experience Highland life in the 18th century, and visit authentic Highland blackhouses, at the ‘Highland Folk Museum’ (free entry) in Newtonmore.
 You’ll see the homes people lived in 300 years ago, the clothes they wore, and how they went about their daily lives.
 The folk museum also has an on-site cafe where you can have lunch during our 90-minute visit.
-Also used as a filming-location for Outlander, this place give you a unique insight to the lives and struggles of the Highland people.**
+Also used as a filming location for Outlander, this place gives you a unique insight into the lives and struggles of the Highland people.**

 With thousands of online 5 star reviews we, The Hairy Coo, are a tour company that you can always rely on to provide exceptional service, who you can put your trust in to make your Scottish getaway the most fun, exciting, freeing experience; full of stories of our rich history, folklore, myths and legends.
 With decades of experience amongst our Driver Guides you are in safe hands and can bet you will have an experience you’ll never forget.
 We are proud to say The Hairy Coo is an independant and local business with an international reach to share with the world the very best of Scotland.